 The 19th September 2017, the day we started the Thought Leadership Club.
 Before we started the club I decided to do some research and I googled “what makes a Thought Leadership club different from any other leadership club” and I found this blog; ‘Thought Leaders Are Made, Not Born.
 Here’s How to Become One“

 Interestingly, when I dug more I came across words like digital marketing, email marketing, content marketing and even networking and branding which quickly piqued my interest and I decided to take up the onus of running this club.
 My interest in digital marketing developed when I needed to promote my mom’s business on Facebook and Twitter.
 In addition to this, I have a few memories from my initial days as a web developer, developing a product which was the vision of the CEO of the startup company I was then working at.
-During the final phase of the product development, he used one of the SEO tricks to find the most commonly searched keywords.
-Based on this he would name the product and he also used it to promote the product.
-That was my first practical lesson in thought leadership and now I closely witness the growing importance of marketing over web.
+During the final phase of the product development, he used an SEO trick to find the most commonly searched keywords.
+Based on this he decided the name of the product and he also used it to promote the product.
+That was my first practical lesson in thought leadership.

 The event was great and Karyn was even better.
 The session covered the topics “Search Neutrality” and “The Latest in SEO” specifically, the topics voted for by the audience.
 The best part about the session was the Q&A round in which everyone had so many questions and Karyn did an amazing job in answering them all.
 I remember thanking her later at Three tun’s ;)